Artificial turf–cancer hypothesis: Studies

 A 2022 study published in the same journal analyzed the composition of synthetic turf football pitches from 17 countries.
 It confirmed the presence of "hazardous substances in the recycled crumb rubber samples collected all around the world" including PAHs of high and very high concern.
 The study concluded that different stakeholders "must work on a consensus to protect not only human health but also the environment, since there is evidence that crumb rubber hazardous chemicals can reach the environment and affect wildlife."
 The paper did not, however, discuss cancer risk in any detail.

 In March 2023, investigative reporters from the Philadelphia Inquirer bought souvenir samples of the old Veterans Stadium AstroTurf used from 1977–81 and commissioned diagnostics through the Eurofins Environmental Testing laboratory.
 The resulting lab report linked per- and polyfluoroalkyl substances (PFAS) to the turf.
 Six former Philadelphia Phillies who played at Veterans Stadium, home to the team from 1971 to 2003, died from glioblastoma, an aggressive brain cancer: Tug McGraw, Darren Daulton, John Vukovich, Johnny Oates, Ken Brett, and David West.

+In 2025, Northeastern University conducted a study examining the chemical transformations that occur as artificial turf degrades and breaks down over time.
+The researchers simulated natural and environmental processes, such as increased heat and sunlight exposure.
+They were able to replicate many of these environmental processes through a photoreactor to help accelerate the deterioration within the turf and crumb rubber that we would usually see naturally over time.
+Researchers found that the chemicals grew and multiplied into over 572 different chemical compounds.
+The study builds on the foundations of tire-centric research, most notably, they researched heavily on 6PPD, a compound that is found and used in the manufacturing of rubber tires that prevents cracking.
+When 6PPD reacts with our atmosphere, it mutates into 6PPD-quinone, a compound that is known to be extremely toxic and harmful to coho salmon.
+The runoff and presence of 6PPD-quinone within aquatic environments are highly correlated with rising mortality rates within fish species such as coho salmon.
+The study also discovered other harmful compounds that mutated from the degradation of crumb rubber, including 4-HDPA, which has been linked as a potential endocrine disruptor.
+Researchers noted that many of the mutations and emerging chemical compounds have not been tested for impact on human health.
+Researchers are working towards discovering causal chains between artificial turf and long-term health impacts.